mesosphere/dcos-docs-site/pages/services/pxc/0.1.0-5.7.21/limitations/index.md

 The “disk” configuration value is denominated in MB.
 We recommend you set the configuration value `log_retention_bytes` to a value smaller than the indicated “disk” configuration.
 See the Configuring section for instructions for customizing these values.

-## Legacy user support

-Legacy authorized users files are not supported.

-## LDAP integration, OpenID Connect and Apache Knox
+## OpenID Connect and Apache Knox

-LDAP integration, OpenID Connect and Apache Knox are not supported.
+OpenID Connect and Apache Knox are not supported.

+## Non-Root user based installation not supported

+## Dependency on external Zookeeper

+## Supports manual Restore processs